wclr/ts-node-dev/README.md

 So, to ignore everthing in `node_modules`, just pass `--ignore-watch node_modules`

 NB! `--ignore-watch` will NOT affect files ignored by TS compilation.
 Use `--ignore` option (or `TS_NODE_IGNORE` env variable) to pass **RegExp strings** for filtering files that should not be compiled, by default `/node_modules/` are ignored.

-By defalut to keep things clean it puts cached files to system temp directory, you may change this with `--cache-directory` option.

 ## Caveats